-Thiologo Companion Onait Wireless Technology 802.11b G (802.11g) G+ (802.11g with HSM) G+ MIMO(802.11g with MIMO MRC) N1 MIMO (draft 802.11n with MIMO) Speed 11Mbps link rate / Baseline 5x faster than 802.11b 10x faster than 802.11b 10x faster than 802.11b 15x faster than 802.11b Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11g Compatible with 802.11b/g Compatible with 802.11b/g Compatible with 802.11b/g Compatible with draft 802.11n and 802.11b/g Coverage typically 100-200 ft. indoors Up to 400ft Up to 700ft Up to 1000ft Up to 1,400 ft.
-Advantage Mature - legacy technology Common- widespread use for Internet sharing Enhanced speed and coverage Better coverage and consistent speed at range Leading edge- best coverage and throughput
+Wireless Technology G (802.11g) G Plus MIMO (802.11g with MIMO MRC) N MIMO (draft 802.11n with MIMO) N1 MIMO (draft 802.11n with MIMO) Speed Up to 54Mbps Up to 54Mbps Up to 300Mbps Up to 300Mbps Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11b/g Compatible with 802.11b/g Compatible with draft 802.11n and 802.11b/g Compatible with draft 802.11n and 802.11b/g Coverage Up to 400 ft.
+Up to 1,000 ft.
+Up to 1,200 ft.
+Up to 1,400 ft.
+Advantage Common- widespread use for Internet sharing Better coverage and consistent speed and range Enhanced speed and coverage Leading edge- best coverage and throughput